konieczkow/actionable/README.md

 Add this line to your application's Gemfile:

     gem 'actionable', :git => "git://github.com/aenima/actionable.git"

 And then execute:

     $ bundle install

-Add this line to application.js or somewhere in the asset pipeline:
+And then add this line to application.js or somewhere in the asset pipeline:

     //= require actionable

 ## Usage